kalai2315/Airbnb_Project/README.md

 **Prepare the dataset for EDA and visualization:** Ensure the dataset is formatted correctly and contains the necessary information for exploratory data analysis (EDA) and visualization tasks.

 **Develop the Streamlit web application:** Write the code to create an interactive web application using Streamlit.
-Use libraries like Folium or Plotly to integrate geospatial data and create interactive maps.

-**Incorporate geospatial data:** Retrieve relevant geospatial data from the cleaned Airbnb dataset and integrate it into your Streamlit application.

 **Create interactive maps:** Use the geospatial data to generate interactive maps within your Streamlit application, allowing users to explore the Airbnb listings spatially.